 National Clinical Guidelines

 The Cancer Strategy 2006 recommended that national site-specific multi-disciplinary groups should be convened to develop evidence based guidelines for common cancers.

-The National Cancer Control Programme (NCCP) is developing national evidence-based clinical guidelines for the diagnosis, staging and treatment of common cancers, through its "Tumour Groups" commencing with:
+The National Cancer Control Programme (NCCP) is developing national evidence-based clinical guidelines for the diagnosis, staging and treatment of common cancers, through its "Guideline Development Groups" commencing with:

 Evidence into practice - a rapid review.

 - Aim to improve the quality of clinical care

 - Aim to prevent variation in practice

 - Are based on the best research evidence in conjunction with clinical expertise